cnguy/kayn/README.md

 // 200 @ https://na1.api.riotgames.com/lol/summoner/v3/summoners/by-name/contractz?api_key=
 // {"id":32932398,"accountId":47776491,"name":"Contractz","profileIconId":1626,"revisionDate":1497308139000,"summonerLevel":30}

-// Nice!
-The API key is hidden by default.
+// nice! the API key is hidden by default.
-// However, let's say I want the convenience of clicking on the URL for some minor debugging.
+// however, let's say I want the convenience of clicking on the URL for some minor debugging.

 const haha = new Kindred({
   key: 'myRitoAPIKey',